daisygunn/la-petite-traveller/README.md

 1. Log in to Github
 2. In your Repository section, select the project repository that you want to deploy
 3. In the menu located at the top of this section, click 'Settings'
-4. Select 'Pages' on the left-hand menu - this is around half-way down
+4. Select 'Pages' on the left-hand menu - this is around halfway down
 5. In the source section, select branch 'Master' and save
 6. The page is then given a site URL which you will see above the source section, it will look like the following: